zoenolan/Manannan/caibidlí/old-orthography/manannan12.md

 Níor ḋein Ámón aċ gáire breáġ suḃáilceaċ a ċur as.

 “B’ḟéidir é,” ar seisean.
-“Deineann an tÁrd-
-Ṁáiġistir a ḋíċeall ar an bpíonós a ċur i n-oireaṁaint do’n ċoir is cúis leis.
+“Deineann an tÁrd-Ṁáiġistir Ṁáiġistir a ḋíċeall ar an bpíonós a ċur i n-oireaṁaint do’n ċoir is cúis leis.
 Féaċ,” ar seisean, “an ḃfeiceann siḃ an fear san ṫall annsan ar an gcasán eile?”